Skip to content

 • Text to type.

-• Whether to overwrite the current value of the target element.
+• [overwrite] Whether to overwrite the current contents of the target input (true by default).

 A promise that resolves once text was typed.